 Model risk refers to the potential for adverse consequences from decisions based on incorrect or misused model outputs.
 Model risk can lead to financial loss, poor business and strategic decision making or damage to the Company's reputation.
 The risk inherent in a model is a function of the materiality, complexity and uncertainty around inputs and assumptions.
-Model risk is generated from the use of models impacting financial statements, regulatory filings capital adequacy assessments and the formulation of strategy.
+Model risk is generated from the use of models impacting statement of financial condition, regulatory filings, capital adequacy assessments and the formulation of strategy.